IOxCyber/PyberSec/ConceptsBasics001/PythonConcepts0.md

-### Mutable Datatypes: LDS (List, Dict, Set)
+## Mutable Datatypes: LSD (List, Set, Dict)
->
-> whenever an object is susceptible(easily changed or affected) to internal change or has the ability to change its values.
+- whenever an object is susceptible(easily changed or affected) to internal change or has the ability to change its values.
->
 - List, Dictionary, Set.

-## Example Mutable:
+> Example Mutable:
 ```
 var2 = ['a','b']
 print(id(var2),var2) # Keep an eye on "memory address in hexadecimal format"

 var2[1] = 'c'
 print(id(var2),var2) # Keep an eye on "memory address in hexadecimal format" (Never Changes)

-'''we were able to change the internal state of the object ‘cities’ by adding one more city ‘Chennai’ to it, yet, the memory address of the object did not change.
-This confirms that we did not create a new object, rather, the same object was changed or mutated.
-'''
 ```

+`we were able to change the internal state of the object ‘cities’ by adding one more city ‘Chennai’ to it, yet, the memory address of the object did not change.
+This confirms that we did not create a new object, rather, the same object was changed or mutated.`

-### Address is the type of `int` hence below operations are possible.
+> Address is the type of `int` hence below operations are possible.
 ```
 x = 3
 y = 3